-Editing the wiki
+Edit the wiki

-Formatting text, bullets, headings, and more
+Format text, bullets, headings, and more

 The toolbar above the Edit pane contains several buttons to help you format your wiki, even if you don't know Markdown syntax.
 In order from left to right, they are as follows:

 Insert an image

 Insert a bulleted list

 Insert a heading

 The next two buttons, though not formatting buttons, allow you to undo or redo typing in the wiki.
 Finally, autocomplete can be turned on by checking the box and the wiki will try to anticipate what you are typing and complete the word for you.